Djm2023/-Learn-React-/chapter-02 Igniting App/theory/theory.md

 👉 carat(^) : It is used for automatically updating the minor updates along with patch updates.

-    For Example : The ^1.2.4 will update all the future Minor and patch updates, for example, ^1.2.4 will automatically change the dependency to 1.X.X if any update occurs.

-    Using caret notation it is important to look at our code regularly if it is compatible with the newest version or not.
+    For Example : The (^1.2.4) will update all the future Minor and patch updates ,(^1.2.4) will automatically change the dependency to 1.X.X if any update occurs.
+So , using carat notation it is important to look at our code regularly if it is compatible with the newest version or not .

-👉 tilde(~) : It is used to match the most recent patch version .
-Also tilde notation freezes the major version and minor version.As we know patch updates are bug fixes that’s why we can say tilde(~) notation allows us to automatically accept bug fixes.
+👉 tilde(~) : It is used to match recent patch versions.
+Also (~)freezes all the major versions and the minor versions .So Patch updates are only bug fixes that is why we can say (~) allows to automatically accept bug fixes.